SpinW/pySpinW/docs/developers/adr/002_structure_for_describing_macroscopic_structure.md

 ## Decision

-Create a class representing the macroscopic structure that is responsible for working out the appropriate inputs for the main calculation, and constructing the measurable output.
+We will create a base `Sample` class with derived `TwinnedSample` and `PowderSample` classes which will have methods for preprocessing the input **Q**-vector list and post-processing the output spectra from `spinwave()` for the case of twinned crystals and powder (polycrystalline) samples.
+The base class will be used by default for untwinned crystals.

 ## Status

-Proposed
+Accepted

 ## Consequences